alikaganbertizlioglu/IMDB-Backend/README.md

   - **Implementation**: `@OneToOne` annotation in the Watchlist entity referencing the user field with `mappedBy` attribute in the User entity.

-# IMPORTANT: Popularity Ranking Update Algorithm
+# IMPORTANT!
+Popularity Ranking Update Algorithm

 ## Overview